airamez/codando-live/SQL/SQL_Overview.md

 * These are the SQL commands to prepare the database for the select examples
 * Execute the commands below into your sandbox database to create the tables and insert records necessary for the following examples
-* If you are using SQL Fiddler, execute these commands on the left side (Build Schema Section) and execute the examples on the right side.

 ```sql
 CREATE TABLE Department (